owenmorrissey/dwm/README.md

 ## dwm build

 - `sudo make install` to compile
-- All other information can be found at https://dwm.suckless.org/
+- Patching information can be found at https://dwm.suckless.org/